sjev/eggcess/README.md

 This is a fun, useful and educative project that combines mechanical design, 3D printing, electronics, IOT technologies and embedded programming.

 This is not "just another" chicken coop door opener.
-In fact, this is a 4th generation that I've built, with the main goal to improve *reliability* ... and a good reason to play with Micropython and learn something new.
+In fact, this is a second generation that I've built, with the main goal to improve *reliability* ... and a good reason to play with Micropython and learn something new.

 **Features**